AD – This post includes PR Samples from Kathleen. This post also contains affiliate links. Please see my Disclosure page for more details.

 The only slightly negative opinion I have on these products is the odour of them – as they consist of purely organic ingredients, with none of the harsh, nasty chemicals usually used to produce a strong perfumed fragrance – they smell slightly different to what I am used to in a beauty product.
 It isn’t an ‘unpleasant’ smell – just more natural and earthly.
 It took me a few uses to get used to the scent, because it just isn’t what I’m used to, but now I hardly notice!

 I earlier mentioned that Kathleen’s products are not tested on animals.
 Animal testing is something I disagree with, but like many beauty addicts, I must admit I often naively turn a blind eye to it.
 As Kathleen’s Cleansing Lotion got a high score from me, I thought I’d do a bit of research to see whether animal testing was something my other fave cleansers mentioned previously participated in.
-I read a post on Cruelty Free Kitty’s website, stating that Clinique, owned by Estee Lauder, has recently expanded into the Chinese market, where animal testing is mandatory.
-I was shocked by this statement, and I could probably do a whole other blog post on this, but it has definitely made me think: why should I give my money to a company that tests on animals, when I could give my money to a company whose product performs to the exact same quality and standard, but doesn’t test on animals?
+I read a post on Cruelty Free Kitty’s website, explaining that Clinique is NOT cruelty-free.
+This new knowledge has certainly made me think: why should I give my money to a company that tests on animals, when I could give my money to a company whose product performs to the exact same quality and standard, but doesn’t test on animals?
 It’s definitely a moral argument I’m going to be having with myself the next time I need to buy a cleanser!

 Have you tried any of Kathleen’s products?
 What are your go-to Cleansing Lotions and Toners?
 Let me know in the comments below!